RepsonaHQ/repsona-content-help/articles/002007000-gannt-chart.en.md

 ### Export to XLSX

-You can export xlsx from the task list submenu.
+You can export XLSX from the task list submenu.

 <img src="/images/help/sub-menu.png" width="36">